(Photo by Warner Bros. Thumbnail: New Line, Vertical Entertainment /courtesy Everett Collection)

 Critics Consensus: A case study in less-is-more filmmaking, Coherence serves as a compelling low-budget calling card for debuting writer-director James Ward Byrkit.

-On the night of an astronomical anomaly, eight friends at a dinner party experience a troubling chain of reality bending...
+Eight friends at a dinner party experience a troubling chain of events due to the malevolent influence of a passing...
 [More]

 Critics Consensus: Timecrimes is a low-budget thriller that's well-crafted and loaded with dark humor and bizarre twists.